Comparing The Cards

 Check out the Corsair 60GB Solid State Drive for only £9.98 now.

-There's plenty of more ideas you can use for a drive of this size, have any yourself?
+There's plenty of more ideas you can use for a drive of this size, maybe check out our guide here for more information.
+Have you any ideas yourself?
 Let us know in the comments below.